Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ##### Threat-07-D - Exhausting Cloud Resources
 * Description: Incessant requests within the network can make Worker Cluster unavailable.
 * Mitigations:
-Isolate the network of the OpenShift Operator Framework environment.
+Isolate the network of the  Operator Framework environment.
 Isolate Worker Cluster from users by elevation of privilege

 ##### Threat-08-E - Elevating Access to Control Plane via Worker Cluster